sruiz1896/book_rating_predictor/README.txt

-infoLink                link to get more information about the book on google books categories                genres of books ratingsCount                averaging rating for book

-Please refer to ‘EDA’ notebook for further data insights
+infoLink                link to get more information about the book on google books categories                genres of books ratingsCount                averaging rating for book Please refer to ‘EDA’ notebook for further data insights

+FILE 3: "combined_book_data_cleaned"
+This is the cleaned and final output of the EDA notebook.

 Notebooks:
 1. 'EDA' = basic data cleaning, exploratory data analysis of the two original data sets, and combining said data sets into one dataframe.
 2. 'Text Data Analysis' = preparing text data for model use
-3. (WIP) *text data analysis notebook might be lengthened to include modelling, as opposed to having a separate notebook*
+3. (WIP) *text data analysis notebook might be lengthened to include modeling, as opposed to having a separate notebook*

 Environments:
-WIP
+WIP (I am currently using google colab)